rootVIII/threejs_walking/README.md

 - Recenter an object in Blender after scaling: https://blender.stackexchange.com/a/3217

-* The dist/ folder included in this repo has had it's paths altered in order to serve the project using Github pages.
-Rebuild the dist/ folder if cloning and running locally!
+* The dist/ folder included in this repo has had its paths altered in order to serve the project using Github pages.
+Rebuild the dist/ using the above steps folder if cloning and running locally!

 - Use directional arrows to move (hold shift to run).
   Hold 'p' while standing still to throw a haymaker.